How Making Tax Digital for Income Tax will affect therapists

 Which therapists need to use MTD IT?

 Whether MTD IT applies to you depends on your qualifying income, not your profit.
-This is your total gross income before expenses and the rollout begins:
+This is your total gross income before expenses and the rollout is phased:

 Qualifying income includes your private therapy fees and any property income you receive.
 It does not include employed income, such as NHS work, where you’re paid as an employee.

-For example, if you earn £45,000 from your therapy practice and £8,000 from renting out a room, your qualifying income is £53,000 and you would be required to join MTD IT from April 2026.
+For example, if you earn £45,000 from your therapy practice and £8,000 from renting out a room, your qualifying income is £53,000 and you would have been required to join MTD IT from April 2026.

-HMRC will use your 2024/25 Self Assessment (submitted by 31 January 2026) to decide whether you fall into the first MTD IT wave.
+HMRC uses your 2024/25 Self Assessment (submitted by 31 January 2026) to decide whether you fall into the first MTD IT wave.
 Checking your income now can help you avoid surprises later.

 What MTD IT’s digital record-keeping means for therapists